TheFlow442/One/README.md

-VoltaView - Smart Solar Microgrid Management Dashboard
+noVoltaView - Smart Solar Microgrid Management Dashboard

 VoltaView is a comprehensive, real-time dashboard for monitoring and managing a decentralized solar microgrid.
 Built with Next.js and Firebase, it provides a powerful interface for tracking energy generation, consumption across multiple communities, and system health.
 The application leverages AI for predictive maintenance alerts and insightful performance reports.